eh3rrera/ocpj8-notes/05-Java-Stream-API/2-Search-for-data-by-using-search-methods-of-the-Stream-classes-including-findFirst-findAny-anyMatch-allMatch-noneMatch.md

 This is a short-circuiting terminal operation that returns the first element of the stream.
 If the stream has no order, then any element may be returned.

 `boolean anyMatch(Predicate<? super T> predicate)` This is a short-circuiting terminal operation that returns whether any elements of this stream match the provided predicate.
-If the stream is empty then false is returned and the predicate is not evaluated.
+If the stream is empty, then false is returned and the predicate is not evaluated.

 `boolean allMatch(Predicate<? super T> predicate)` This is a short-circuiting terminal operation that returns whether all elements of this stream match the provided predicate.
-If the stream is empty then true is returned and the predicate is not evaluated.
+If the stream is empty, then true is returned and the predicate is not evaluated.

 `boolean noneMatch(Predicate<? super T> predicate)` This is a short-circuiting terminal operation that returns whether no elements of this stream match the provided predicate.
-If the stream is empty then true is returned and the predicate is not evaluated.
+If the stream is empty, then true is returned and the predicate is not evaluated.

 A short-circuiting terminal operation basically means that there's no need to process the entire stream to return a result.
-As soon as an element that fits the predicate is found or that a result can be inferred, the result is return.
+As soon as an element that fits the predicate is found or that a result can be inferred, the result is returned.

 Here's an example:
 ````java